Paulette Egan, SportsYoga therapist and coach.

 Yoga on the Run

-If you are a runner training for the Barrington’s Hospital, Great Limerick Run, Yoga is a great addition to your training schedule but it can be hard to set aside dedicated time with your mat when you need to run every day also!
-But the good news is that you don’t need to spend a massive amount of time practicing yoga to notice the benefits.
+If you are a runner training for the Bon Secours Hospital Great Limerick Run, Yoga is a great addition to your training schedule but it can be hard to set aside dedicated time with your mat when you need to run every day also!
+But the good news is that you don’t need to spend a massive amount of time practising yoga to notice the benefits.

 Read More Try adding even a few minutes of yoga into your day and your muscles will be thanking you!
 Try sneaking these poses into your daily routine and you will keep your body supple and stretched and ready for your run.
 You may get a few funny looks from family, colleagues and friends but it will all be worth it when you cross that finish line!
 So go for it, you’ll be amazed how much yoga you can fit into your day and slipping on a pair of I-spy liquid mercury yoga leggings will make it even easier to squeeze some yoga into your day!